Minimally Invasive Lumbar Spine Surgery

 Minimally invasive lumbar surgery, like any surgery, should not be considered lightly.
 Although the term “minimally invasive” refers to a procedure performed with an extremely small incision that avoids any muscle damage, you should still try conventional, non-invasive pain relief alternatives before moving forward with surgery.
 A daily schedule of mild exercise, light stretching, rest and over-the-counter or prescription pain medications may prove beneficial.

 If, however, these treatments are not effective and your lumbar spine pain is severe, you may want to consider a minimally invasive surgery.
-These types of procedures require only a small incision through which a tiny tube, called an endoscope, can be inserted.
+These types of procedures require only a small incision through which a tiny tube can be inserted.
 The tube moves aside muscle and tissue so that a series of instruments can be used to ease nerve root compression in the lumbar region.
-This is accomplished with procedures such as foraminotomy, laminotomy, endoscopic discectomy, and facet thermal ablation.
+This is accomplished with procedures such as foraminotomy, laminotomy, discectomy, and facet thermal ablation.

 These procedures can be used to treat a variety of conditions, including: